-I love to make this delicious sweet bread for this time of year without fail, but it’s good at other times of the year, too!
+I love to make this delicious sweet bread for the holidays without fail, but it’s good at other times of the year, too!
 It’s one of my oldest low-carb sweet bread recipes.
-I started with a basic coconut flour bread recipe and made a few alterations and additions to transform it into a traditional cranberry orange nut bread.
-This bread is quite good and will freeze nicely for up to 1 month.
+I have half a bag of cranberries in my refrigerator left from holiday baking and wanted to use it up, so I baked this last night for a treat.
+I start with a basic coconut flour bread recipe as a foundation and then add in the flavor essentials.
+This bread is very moist and freezes nicely for up to 1 month.
 This recipe is not suitable for Atkins Induction.
+The basic bread recipe can be used with other flavorings, like lemon or snipped raisins.
+Have fun with it!

 ½ c. heavy cream